-The MTC Library provides a wide range of information services to assist students, faculty and staff with study and research.
+The library provides a wide range of information services to assist students, faculty and staff with study and research.
+The library is also open to the public.

-The library collection provides print and electronic resources that support the curriculum of the college, including business, legal, medical, scientific, technical, humanities, and reference publications.
-Along with print books and journals, the library provides online access to a large e-book collection as well as general and specialized databases covering numerous subject areas, many with full text journals.
+The library collection totals more than 452,000 print and electronic volumes that support the curriculum of the college, including business, medical, legal, scientific, technical, humanities and reference publications.
+The library subscribes to over 450 journals and provides access to numerous full text journals through its electronic databases.
+The library web page offers access to the online catalog, databases and other library resources.